plexj/pxc_web/README.md

 #### Chip design services.
 From idea to RTL implementation.
 * Design and verification services for ASIC/FPGA.
-* All aspects from block level design to SoC integration, desing optimization.
+* All aspects from block level design to SoC integration, design optimization, IP maintenance, porting to FPGA.
 * Design flow automation and productivity improvement.